 Conington's Virgil: Eclogues

-Edited by J. Conington and introduction by Philip R. Hardie and Brian W. Breed
+Edited by John Conington and introduction by Philip R. Hardie and Brian W. Breed

 Brian W. Breed is Assistant Professor of Classics in the University of Massachusetts, Amherst and the author of articles on Virgil’s Eclogues, Propertius, Horace and Homer.